 If you are over age 71 and your spouse is not, you can continue to make spousal RRSP contributions to their RRSP if you have unused contribution room.
 RRSP contribution deductions lower your taxable income.

 Income from non-registered investments is treated differently at tax time.
 For instance, only 50% of capital gains are included in taxable income, while interest from GICs and savings are fully taxable.
 Dividends are grossed up to 138% before they are taxed.
 When a greater portion of your investment income falls in the taxable category, your total income may be pushed over the OAS-clawback income threshold.

 If you have a younger spouse, consider using their age to calculate your minimum RRIF payments.
 This will lower the mandatory minimum annual withdrawal requirement and lower your overall net income for OAS calculations.

 For more OAS-clawback reduction strategies, click here.

-In addition to the universal OAS pension, there are three other benefits under the OAS that low-income seniors may also qualify for.
-They are the:
+In addition to the universal OAS pension, there are three other benefits under the OAS that low-income seniors may also qualify for:

 - Guaranteed Income Supplement

 - Allowance for the Survivor

 Pillar One Cont’d: The Guaranteed Income Supplement (GIS), Allowance, and Allowance for the Survivor